uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 The chapter on [complexity and tractability](chapters/complexity-tractability.html) looks at more computer science problems that are surprisingly challenging to solve.
 If you found this stuff interesting, do read about Complexity and Tractability when you are finished here!

 {panel end}

+{panel type="curiosity"}

-{panel type="curiosity" summary="Encrypting with the private key instead of the public key --- Digital Signatures!"}
+# Encrypting with the private key instead of the public key --- Digital Signatures!

 In order to encrypt a message, the public key is used.
 In order to decrypt it, the corresponding private key must be used.
 But what would happen if the message was encrypted using the *private* key?
 Could you then decrypt it with the public key?